Summer School 2023 Materials for health from biophysics to biomedicine

 Atheer Awad | University of Hertfordshire, London

 C2.
-Particle – Surface interactions in Colloidal and Biological systems
+Particle – Surface interactions in Colloidal systems

 Pascal Hebraud | IPCMS, FR